 If the claims examiner agrees that you can't perform your past work and you can't perform, or learn to perform ("adjust to," in Social Security terms), some other type of work, the SSA will determine that you're disabled and eligible to receive Social Security disability benefits.

 The two most important things in a disability case are your medical records and work history.

 Medical records are key to proving a case.
 Your medical records should contain both objective evidence like test results but also your doctor's subjective opinion on the specific tasks you can and can't do.
 When you apply, you should describe in great detail the history of your medical treatment, including contact information for your doctors (and psychologists or therapists).

-A person's work history can play a large role in deciding the outcome of a case because whether you can work your prior job depends on what skills and functions it requires.
-For this reason, claimants should provide full and detailed information regarding their work history when they are asked to complete and return work activity questionnaires.
+Your work history can also play a significant role in the outcome of your case because whether Social Security believes you can still do your prior job depends on what skills and functions it requires.
+For this reason, you should provide complete and detailed information regarding your work history on your work activity questionnaires.

 The claims examiner will also consider the skills involved in your previous job when deciding whether you can be expected to do another type of job.
 For more information, see our section on how Social Security decides if you can do past work or other work.

 Although the basic disability application process is fairly straightforward, how you approach each requirement can make a difference in your chances of winning your case.
 That's why the Social Security disability guidelines allow you to get outside help throughout the process.
 You have the right to hire a disability advocate—a disability lawyer or non-lawyer representative—to help you throughout the SSDI or SSI claims process.